cashmusic/platform/README.md

 Our PHP tests are written using [SimpleTest](http://www.simpletest.org/).
 Currently we do not have any Javascript tests, but those are on the way.

+# CASHMusic Branches + Tags

+Each week, we do a developer release on Thursday.
+The developer releases are tagged with names in the form of 'dev_release_N' and are cut from the 'latest_stable' branch.
+The 'master' branch is the tip of development, where new commits and pull requests get merged into, and will be more unstable and possibly broken for short periods of time.
+The 'latest_stable' branch will always point to the most recent developer release.

 # Continuous Integration

 We use something called [Jitterbug](http://jitterbug.pl) to run our tests every